sharkmet/HomeHUB/README.md

-# HomePOD - ESP32 Environmental Monitoring System
+# HomeHUB - ESP32 Environmental Monitoring System

 A comprehensive IoT sensor platform built on ESP32 for monitoring temperature, humidity, light levels, and ambient sound in your home or office.
 The system features ESP32 sensor nodes that transmit data to a central Raspberry Pi server with a 7-inch touchscreen display.